yiisoft/yii2/docs/guide/concept-events.md

 Global Events <a name="global-events"></a>
 -------------

-The so-called *global event* is actually a trick based on the event mechanism described above.
+Yii supports a so-called *global event*, which is actually a trick based on the event mechanism described above.
-It requires a globally accessible singleton, such as the [application](structure-applications.md) instance.
+The global event requires a globally accessible Singleton, such as the [application](structure-applications.md) instance itself.

-An event sender, instead of calling its own `trigger()` method, will call the singleton's `trigger()` method to trigger the event.
-Similarly, the event handlers are attached to the event of the singleton.
-For example,
+To create the global evant, an event sender calls the Singleton's `trigger()` method to trigger the event, instead of calling the sender's own `trigger()` method.
+Similarly, the event handlers are attached to the event on the Singleton.
+For example:

 ```php
 use Yii;